 where r is the distance from the centre of the disk, N is the number of HPT revolutions, and h is the thickness of the disk.
 Therefore, a radial dependency in the torsional strain values imposed throughout the disk during HPT processing is expected, in which the peripheral regions (> 2.5 mm from the centre) experience higher strain hardening levels compared to the central areas (0 – 2.5 mm from the centre).
 Hence, there will be inhomogeneous distributions of grain sizes, dislocation densities, and microhardness values, particularly at the early stages of HPT processing, e.g. 1/4, 1/2, and 1 HPT revolutions [46–51].
 Such inhomogeneity is often attributed to the formation of geometrically necessary dislocations (GNDs) at the central area of the disk due to the presence of strain gradients as a result of the radial torsional shear straining nature of the HPT process [52,53].
 However, if the deformation due to HPT-imposed torsional strains exceeds certain von Mises strain values, the strain hardening level will reach a saturation stage (typically after 5 to 10 HPT revolutions), whereby the grain refinement, dislocation density generation and multiplication, and microhardness attained will be fairly homogeneous throughout the disk [3,54–59].
 Moreover, there are also reports showing that such homogeneity is not achieved even after 10 HPT revolutions, which is typically attributed to the intrinsic material properties that suppresses further grain refinement or multiplication of dislocation densities, e.g. stacking fault energy (SFE) in stainless steel alloys [9,13,60,61].

 In this study, although the εeq. at the centre is theoretically 0 since r = 0, the average HV value at the central area of the disk is recorded as ~ 564 HV after HPT revolutions, which is already significantly higher than that of the as-received condition (~ 220 HV).
 This is because in reality, strain localization takes place due to the low strain rate sensitivity (SRS) coefficient of most HPT-processed materials, thereby some level of torsional strains are still imposed at the central area [62].
 Hence, the HPT-imposed torsional straining results in severe plastic deformation that causes significant grain refinement down to the ultrafine regime (< 1 µm) and generation and multiplication of dislocations.
 Indeed, Figures 2(b) and (c) show exactly the consequences of such deformation; ultrafine grains with average grain size of as 96 ± 24 nm with dense dislocations within the grain interior, i.e. non-equilibrium GBs are attained at the central disk area after 5 HPT revolutions.
-Furthermore, the analysis of the XRD spectra using MAUD software reveal that the dislocation density of 1.21 ± 0.05 × 1015 m-2 that is significantly higher than 0.7 x 1013 m-2 before HPT processing.
+Furthermore, the analysis of the XRD spectra using MAUD software reveals that the dislocation density of 1.21 ± 0.05 × 1015 m-2 that is significantly higher than 0.7 x 1013 m-2 before HPT processing.
 This confirms the SRS coefficient theory explained in Ref.
 [62] that torsional strains are still imposed and dislocations are still generated and multiplied at the central disk area even though the theoretical εeq. value is 0 at r = 0.
 The numerous ultrafine GBs and dense dislocation networks are known to be sites that impede dislocation motions, thereby contributing to the remarkable increase of HV values at the central disk area after 5 HPT revolutions.
 In addition, the spherical Cr-based nano-silicates have also been found to strengthen L-PBF AM-fabricated 316L SS by Orowan bypassing mechanism [25,39,63,64].

 Therefore, a strengthening model based on the linear additive theory is used to evaluate the contribution of each mechanism on the hardness increase at the disk centre after 5 HPT revolutions.
 The increase in hardness due to dislocations is described by the following equation [65,66]: